“Woman, whoever it be – your friend, girlfriend, acquaintance, sex worker, even your own wife – when she says NO .. you

-Pink works majorly because of the three girls, terrific writing by Ritesh Shah and of course Bachchan Saab.
-The girls don’t seem like acting.
+Pink works majorly because of the three girls, terrific writing by Ritesh Shah and of course Mr. Bachchan.
+The girls are so good that they don’t come across as fictional characters.
 These are people you might know from your real life.
 For the court-room drama to feel heart-wrenching and inspiring in the second half, the first half should have a strong connected story and the girls did a brilliant job to get that.
 Be it the angst of Andrea, a girl from Meghalaya who says that she suffers more harassment than an average Indian girl because of the place she belongs to, the constant grilling of girls’ characters in the court-room, questioning the way they dress, their drinking habits and their virginity, Pink unabashedly shows everything that’s wrong with the stereotypical thinking of the society on women.
 But it never does that in a preachy mode.

-And what can I say about Bachchan Saab… Beyond that baritone and the huge stature, he gives a deeply personal yet effective performance.
+And stands tall behind these girls is Mr. Bachchan.
+Beyond that baritone and the huge stature, he gives a deeply personal yet effective performance.
 Towards the end, in the court-room sequences, he’s flat out fabulous.
 His towering appearance and his voice really helps the character and the film.
 Just remember the four rules his character sarcastically establishes in court proceedings for women to be safe.
 They’re like four tight slaps.
 Special mention to Piyush Mishra as Prosecution Lawyer, Angad Bedi as Rajveer and Dhritiman Chatterjee as the judge.

 The director Aniruddha Roy and Shoojit Sircar, who co-wrote the script and produced the film must be appreciated for putting the best of their efforts in every detail.
 Be it Taapsee’s tattoo and her open admittance of her virginity, they set out to show these characters as realistic as possible without any huge polish.